What is the EU Whistleblowing Directive and why is it relevant to the Netherlands?

 The situation in the Netherlands before the EU Whistleblowing Directive

 After 10 years of discussion, the Wet Huis voor klokkenluiders or Dutch Whistleblowers’ Authority was established in 2016 in order to provide protection for those reporting and investigating abuses and wrongdoing.
-It determined current and former employees who acted in good faith by reporting misconduct cannot be disadvantaged in their position.
+It determined current and former employees who acted in good faith by reporting misconduct could not be disadvantaged in their position.

 In terms of the type of misconduct reported, it took into account any suspicion of abuse impacting public interest.

-Due to the existing law, the EU Commission named the Netherlands one of only nine member states that already had comprehensive whistleblower protection measures in place prior to the EU Whistleblowing Directive.
-Nevertheless, the Dutch Whistleblowers’ Authority does have some weaknesses while changes are required in order to comply with the new EU measures.
+Due to the law, the EU Commission named the Netherlands one of only nine member states that already had comprehensive whistleblower protection measures in place prior to the EU Whistleblowing Directive.
+Nevertheless, the Dutch Whistleblowers’ Authority did have some weaknesses and changes were required to comply with the new EU measures.

 Shortcomings of the existing legislation